buglloc/brick/README.md

   - file sharing
   - simple integration with external systems based on D-Bus

 Project is currently under (rather) heavy development, so stay tuned, more features will come soon.

+You may check some documentation on the [Wiki pages](https://github.com/buglloc/brick/wiki) (Russian language only).

 **Currently supported version Bitrix24 of "Instant Messenger" module 15.1.5 and above**

 ## Some screenshots